14 top IoT conferences to attend in 2018

 This heavily technical conference offers information largely not covered in other IoT conferences, such as analytic foundations and IoT theory; protocols and network abstractions; novel quality requirements and their enforcement mechanisms; IoT application back ends and resource management; evaluation and testbeds; and social computing and human-in-the-loop issues.

-In other words, it’s not for the weak in machine logic or the math-handicapped.
+In other words, it’s not for the weak in machine logic or the math-challenged.
 But what did you expect from ACM, the world’s largest educational and scientific computing society, and the Institute of Electrical and Electronics Engineers?

 Reason to attend: You’re an engineer and you have zero tolerance for marketing fluff and executive briefs.
 You want an IoT conference full of red meat for real engineers.
 This is it.